| The Solar System and other Planetary Systems or failed stars: Brown DwarfsSolar system

 enlarge it's orbital radius.
 Therefore, a circular gap form around the

-| According to Takayuki's semi-analytical simulations, (1) the final
+radius of the planet. | | | According to Takayuki's semi-analytical simulations, (1) the final

 mass of a planet within 1 AU distance from the cetral star is mainly controlled